 A DWI/DUI arrest in California, MO doesn’t just mean criminal charges—it puts your driver’s license at immediate risk.
 You have only 15 days to request a DWI administrative hearing, or else your license suspension or revocation will go into immediate effect—with no option to appeal.
 Act fast to hire a California, MO DWI administrative hearing lawyer to give yourself the best chance at keeping your driving privileges.

-Call Combs Waterkotte as soon as possible at (314) 900-HELP or reach out online for a no-obligation case review.
-Our legal team is ready to start building a strong defense and fight for the best possible outcome for your case in California, MO.
+Call Combs Waterkotte now at (314) 900-HELP or contact us online for a no-obligation case review.
+Our California, MO DWI defense team is ready to fight for you and build a strong case to protect your future.